 In this tutorial, I am going to show you the step-by-step procedures on how to convert a text box to a cell in Excel.
 You can use these steps for any type of dataset to quickly convert text boxes to cell values.
-Throughout this tutorial, you will also learn some important Excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

-Step-by-Step Procedures to Convert Text Box to Cell in Excel
+How to Convert Text Box to Cell in Excel: with Easy Steps

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 3 columns.
 Initially, we are keeping all the cells in General format.
 For all the datasets, we have 3 unique columns which are Employee Name, Location (TextBox), and Location (Cell).
 Although we may vary the number of columns later on if that is needed.